aimhigherweb/iec_website/content/what-we-do/dry-eye-disease.md

 **Omega 3 supplements.** These are only beneficial for individuals that don’t get enough omega 3 in their dietwhich typically means less than 2 serves of fish a week.
 In these cases ~1200mg/day of high quality fish oil can improve the quality of oil produced by the meibomian glands.<sup>4</sup>

 **Warm compresses.** A warm compress helps to clear blocked meibomian glands by liquefying the thickened oil inside.The glands need to be heated to only 40-50 degrees but for a full 10 mins<sup>5</sup>, followed by 1 minute of blink training.
 Performed regularly, this process helps to maintain regular function of the glands for an adequate protective lipid layer.
+[Find out more about warm compresses here.](https://www.innovativeeyecare.com.au/patient-resources/dry-eye-exercises/)

 **Blink training.** When we blink, the closing of our eyelids pushes oil needed for a stable tear film out of the meibomian glands.
 It's easier than it sounds to blink improperly, which results in less oil release into the tears.
 Blink training both promotes more complete blinks and also maximises the effect of warm compresses.
-Find out more about blink training here.
+[Find out more about blink training here](https://www.innovativeeyecare.com.au/patient-resources/dry-eye-exercises/).

 **Optimel manuka honey.** Medical grade manuka honey is antibacterial, reduces swelling and promotes healing and these qualities make it useful in treating meibomian gland disease.<sup>6</sup> It is easy to use but honey is mildly acidic which may cause temporary stinging on application – it doesn’t cause harm to the eyes on application.